MassTransit/MassTransit/docs/architecture/green-cache.md

 * The value created by a previous reader, if any previous reader's factory method ran to completion.
 * A `KeyNotFoundException` if no previous reader's factory method ran to completion (either cancelled or faulted).

 Once the value has been created, the placeholder is replaced with a cached node by the node tracker.
-If the cache has multiple indices, the value is then propogated to the other indices, making it available to readers.
+If the cache has multiple indices, the value is then propagated to the other indices, making it available to readers.

-> An index by itself is consistent, you can read cached values and they'll exist once created, but there is no guarantee that another index will have the value until after it has been created and propogated.
+> An index by itself is consistent, you can read cached values and they'll exist once created, but there is no guarantee that another index will have the value until after it has been created and propagated.

 ## Recycling (staying Green)